PolycarpeLeGrand/PhilsciTopics/data/markdowns/topicdetails_words.md

 The table shows the most important words for the selected topic with their respective weights.
-Selecting a row will update the chart on the right to display to topic profile of the corresponding word.
+Selecting a row will update the chart on the right to display the topic profile of the corresponding word.